corda/corda-docs/content/en/docs/corda-os/4.6/contract-upgrade.md

 # Upgrading contracts

+This tutorial will take you through the steps involved in upgrading a contract.

+## Introduction

 While every care is taken in development of contract code, inevitably upgrades will be required to fix bugs (in either design or implementation).
 Upgrades can involve a substitution of one version of the contract code for another or changing to a different contract that understands how to migrate the existing state objects.
 When state objects are